garden-io/garden/CONTRIBUTING.md

 ### Step 4: Bootstrap project

-Install Node modules for the root package, and the `dashboard` and `garden-service` packages:
+Install Node modules for the root package, and the `dashboard` and `core` packages:

 ```sh
 npm install # To install root dependencies